ColleenMoore/ST558-HockeyProject/README.md

 Required Packages
 =================

-The required packages to run the functions in this project are `tidyverse`, `jsonlite`, and `httr`.
-The `jsonlite` and `httr` packages are used to access the api’s. `tidyverse` is used to more for data analysis.
+The required packages to run the functions in this project are`jsonlite`,`httr`, `tidyverse`, and `knitr` .
+The `jsonlite` and `httr` packages are used in accessing the api’s. `tidyverse` is used for data analysis and `knitr` is used for formatting.
+The tables returned from `kable`, a `knitr` function, are easier to read and print nicely.

 Write Functions to contact the [NHL records API](https://gitlab.com/dword4/nhlapi/-/blob/master/records-api.md)
 ===============================================================================================================